-Feb 1, 2008
+Feb.
+1, 2008

-San Alicip bounty Regional airport Buthouty Attn.
-Aiport Planning P.O.
-Boy 83139-2776 RECEIVED FEB 04 2008 PLANNING DEPT. #44 Re: Commente on current broft priornamental Impact Report for San Diego International aujort I have recently seen a copy of this Fix report Which states that expansion "is needed because of forecastel growth "and my answer is you cannot increase growth at this lingout until you can insure safety.
-This airport has been bated by the airline pilots to be the "most dangerous airport in The Toold for years your own traffic comparison Tuith airports doing comparible husines shows you are operating on 600 acres, forcing it to accommodate to many flights as those with 3-500,000 acres.
-Lind burg Cannot continue to export without serious Consequences Token you have 30 150 missed approaches a month which 102 includer near misses.
-This is unacceptible !
-Besides the lack of land you have only one Runway which is short and has a gas station at one end and a power plant at the other.
-This airport could not be built today end operates only len waisers.
-As a crime to signand and ask more of it Than We already have .
-O am a matine of fan eliego and for 60 years we have known we need a new location in order to have a first class cirpart.
-The last foolish attempt to more to Mira Mar toos ill conceived and doomed to failure from the start admiral Bolend who sits on the dirport Authority headed the "no" on PropA.
-To defeat the measure, San Diego International Airport the main Componet of the Fifther La Executive Summary
+San Luigo bounty Regional Airport Buthorty Attn.
+Aigort Flanning P.O.
+Boy 83139-2776

+Re: Commente on Current Graft briornomental Impact Report for San Siego International August I have recently seen a copy of this Fix report Topich states that expansion "is theeled because of forecasted growth "and my answer is you cannot increase growth at the leirport until you can curline piloto to be the "most dangerous auport in The Toold for years your own traffic Comparison with dirports doing comparible husiness shows you are aperating on 600 acres, faring it to 3-500,000 acres.
+Lind burg lannot continue to export without serious Consequences when you have 30/50 missed approaches a month, which 102 included near misses.
+This is unacceptible!
+Besides the lack of land you have only one Runway which is short and his a gas station at one end and a power plant at the other.
+This airport could not be built today end operates only on waisers.
+It's a trime to elipsed and ask more of it Then We already have .
+I am a nature of Ian Meijo and for to years we have known we need a new location in order to have a first class curport.
+The last foolish attempt to more to Mira Mar twas ill Conceived and doored to failure from the start admiral Bolered who sets on the dirport Authority headed the "no" on Prop A. To defeat the measure.
+San Diego International Airport the main land somets of the Airport Master Plan Executive Summary Final EIR